Watch video below for a 4min recap of my

 Slow Fashion Center For Degrowth residency

-from earlier this year in South Carolina @ Artfields
+from Spring 2024 in South Carolina @ Artfields

 Video edited by Jordan Moser